Terms and Conditions

 Invoices are due for payment immediately upon issue without any deduction by way of set off, counterclaim or other charge.
 Interest is chargeable at the rate allowed by statute from time to time on unpaid debts in the event of non-payment within one month of the date of the invoice.
 We reserve the right to take legal action in recovery of the debt if a bill remains unpaid after one month from the date of invoice.
 We shall be entitled to recover on a full indemnity basis any costs incurred by us in collecting overdue payments.
 We will not continue working on a matter when an invoice is overdue.

-Payment of bills may be made by bank transfer (bank details can be made available on request), cheque, Visa/Mastercard debit card and credit cards (credit card payments subject to a 2% administration charge) and cash (up to £1,000).
+Payment of bills may be made by bank transfer (bank details can be made available on request), cheque, Visa/Mastercard debit card and credit cards and cash (up to £1,000).
 Where you pay monies to us by way of cheque, we require 10 working days to ensure clearance before we are able to pay any monies out of it.

 We reserve the right to deduct any invoiced sums (whether overdue or not) from monies received by us on your behalf before forwarding any balance to you.
 We also reserve the right to set off any invoiced sums (whether overdue or not) from monies held by us on any other account in your name.